wp-plugins/add-meta-tags/readme.txt

 **Template Tags**

-* Some [metadata related template tags](http://www.codetrax.org/projects/wp-add-meta-tags/wiki#Template-Tags) have been included for use in the themes:
+* Some [metadata related template tags](http://www.codetrax.org/projects/wp-add-meta-tags/wiki/Template_Tags) have been included for use in the themes:
 * Semantic breadcrumb generator.
-Among other template tags, a basic template tag for the generation of a *semantic breadcrumb trail* for hierarchically structured content types, such as pages, has been included for use in your themes ([read more](http://www.codetrax.org/projects/wp-add-meta-tags/wiki/Semantic_Breadcrumbs))
+Among other template tags, a basic template tag for the generation of a *semantic breadcrumb trail* for hierarchically structured content types, such as pages, has been included for use in your themes ([how to use](http://www.codetrax.org/projects/wp-add-meta-tags/wiki/Semantic_Breadcrumbs))

 = Migrate to Add-Meta-Tags =